ToneLi/SemMedDB/README.md

 ### SemMedDB
 This task is about to extract a triple from a sentence, so I regard it as a classifcation task.
 To solve this task, I proposed three method Sequence vs. Data augmentation vs. Graph.
+If you want to run the model, please skip into step4.

 ### Environment